RuslanMirov/COT-Tokens-DAO1L/README.md

 3) Owner MintNewTokens contract can call function mint through MintNewTokens contract.

+Such a scheme is safe, and we limit the ability of the owner to create new tokens.

-So if we want create mint function based on vote we have five options
+# So if we want create mint function based on vote we have five options

 1) Override function transferOwnership, that in the future to be able to transfer the owner to a contract with a voting function. (problem - the administrator of transferOwnership function can at any time designate himself as the owner, and start mint new tokens)